 In terms of education, there is a notably higher percentage of residents who have not completed any schooling or have only completed up to the 12th grade without obtaining a diploma.
 However, there is also a higher rate of attendance in nursery school, suggesting a potential focus on early childhood education in the community.
 Income distribution in the area is skewed towards the middle and upper-middle range, with a higher proportion of residents earning between $125,000 and $199,999 annually.

-Housing in the neighborhood is predominantly older, with a significant majority of homes built between 1950 and 1969.
+Housing in the neighborhood is predominantly older, with a significant majority of homes built between 1940 and 1969.
 There is a lower rate of renter-occupied housing units, with most residents being homeowners.
-The area has a high vacancy rate for houses, especially those intended for rent or sale.
+The area has a low vacancy rate for houses.

 Regarding employment, the neighborhood has a higher proportion of men working in transportation and warehousing, utilities, and administrative support and waste management services, while women are more likely to be employed in transportation and warehousing and utilities.